livewire/livewire/docs/9_nesting.md

 ## Gotchas, Cavaets, and Tips
 * Contrary to what you might think, components can actually make your application faster.
 Breaking a large component up into smaller ones means there is less information that has to passed back and forth to the server after each action.
 * Always prefer the `wire:X="$emit('X')" syntax to the `$this->emit('X')` syntax becuase the former only triggers one network request, where the latter requires two.
 * If you are used to front-end frameworks like VueJs, you might be used to creating very small utility components for things like `<input>` elements.
 Livewire is not meant for things like that.
 In those cases, you should use Blade components and includes.
-They often better suited for those tasks anyway.
+They are often better suited for those tasks anyway.